shiftkey/brendanforster.com/content/post/2020-01-06-some-resolutions.md

 ## Maintain the Bullet Journal habit

-I wasn't happy with how I was organizing myself, and felt there was a gap between calendars, emails and notes that could be used.
-I'd also been following the [Bullet Journal](https://bulletjournal.com/) project and been craving some excuses for pen-and-paper work.
+I wasn't happy with how I was organizing myself last year, and felt there was a gap between calendars, emails and notes that could be used.
+I'd heard about the [Bullet Journal](https://bulletjournal.com/) project years ago and have been craving some excuses for pen-and-paper work, so I pored over the material to understand more.

-In July I'd setup a new book for BuJo (as the cool kids say) and stuck to journalling for a couple of months, but I didn't keep up the habit as I'd leave it in my bag and forget to keep it handy and up to date.
+In July I'd setup a new book for BuJo (as the cool kids say) and stuck to journalling for a couple of months, but I had troubles keeping disciplined as I'd leave it in my bag or forget to keep it up-to-date.
 One attempt to "backfill" in September to catch up helped a bit, but then I fell away again a couple of weeks after and didn't bother again.

-I've definitely missed having it around to fill out and refer back to as the end of the year got busier, so I think declaring "bankruptcy", finding some new pens to use and restarting with a bit more discipline will help.
+I've definitely missed having it around to fill in regularly and refer back to later, especially with the end of year being busier.
+I think declaring "bankruptcy", finding some new pens to use and restarting with a bit more discipline will help.

 **Success criteria:** a completed Moleskine book or 12 months of Bullet Journal activity, whichever comes first.